alexandre-lelain/components-extra/README.md

 To see the list of available components, please visit the [storybook](https://components-extra.netlify.com).

-To see the API of each component, you can either click on the `show info` floating button on each component's story, or simply visit their `API` story.
+To see the API of each component, simply visit their `API` story on the storybook.
+You can also see the source code of each story by clicking the "show info" button on the top-right corner.

 ## Motivation